pantheon-systems/decoupled-kit-js/packages/react-kit/README.md

 ## Installation

-To install this package to use in your application, install it and it's peer
+To install this package to use in your application, install it and its peer
 dependencies:

 ```bash